Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Yoshiki Matsuoka for useful discussions in the early stage of this work, Tomoaki Ishiyama for the details of the Uchuu simulations, Shogo Ishikawa for sharing his data with us, and Peter Behroozi and Masato Shirasaki for useful comments on the manuscript.
+\smrvv{We would like to appreciate the anonymous referee for constructive and valuable comments that helped us improve this paper.} We would like to thank Yoshiki Matsuoka for useful discussions in the early stage of this work, Tomoaki Ishiyama for the details of the Uchuu simulations, and Peter Behroozi and Masato Shirasaki for useful comments on the manuscript.
 The calculations in part were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
-This work was supported in part by JSPS KAKENHI Grant Numbers JP19H00677, JP21H05465, JP22K03644 (SM), and JP21K13956 (DK).
+This work was supported in part by JSPS KAKENHI Grant Numbers JP19H00677, JP21H05465, JP22K03644 (SM), JP21K13956 (DK), and JP23K13145 (SI).
 YTL acknowledges support from the National Science and Technology Council of Taiwan under grants MOST 111-2112-M-001-043 and MOST 110-2112-M-001-004.